Maritime transport: Life at sea

 Such restrictions on shore leave, coupled with reduced time in port, translate into longer periods at sea.
 Mariners report that extended periods at sea living and working with shipmates, who for the most part are strangers, takes getting used to.
 At the same time, there is an opportunity to meet people from other ethnic and cultural backgrounds.
 Recreational opportunities have improved aboard some U.S. ships, which may feature gyms and day rooms for watching movies, swapping sea stories, and other activities.
 And in some cases, especially tankers, it is possible for a mariner to be accompanied by members of his family.
 However, a mariner's off-duty time is largely a solitary affair, pursuing hobbies, reading, writing letters, and sleeping.

 On modern ocean-going vessels, typically registered with a flag of convenience, life has changed immensely in the last 20 years.
 Most large vessels include a gym and often a swimming pool for use by the crew.
 Since the Exxon Valdez incident, the focus of leisure time activity has shifted from having officer and crew bars, to simply having lounge-style areas where officers or crew can sit to watch movies.
 With many companies now providing TVs and DVD players in cabins, and enforcing strict smoking policies, it is not surprising that the bar is now a much quieter place on most ships.
 In some instances games consoles are provided for the officers and crew.
 The officers enjoy a much higher standard of living on board ocean-going vessels.

 Crews are generally poorly paid, poorly qualified and have to complete contracts of approximately 9 months before returning home on leave.
 They often come from countries where the average industrial wage is still very low, such as the Philippines or India.
 Officers however, come from all over the world and it is not uncommon to mix the nationality of the officers on board ships.
-Officers are often the recipients of university degrees and have completed vast amounts of training in order to reach their rank.
+Officers are often the recipients of university degrees and have completed vast amounts of training to reach their rank.
 Officers benefit e.g. by having larger, more comfortable cabins and table service for their meals.

-Contracts average at the 4 month mark for officers, with generous leave.
+Contracts average at the 4-month mark for officers, with generous leave.
 Most ocean-going vessels now operate an unmanned engine room system allowing engineers to work days only.
 The engine room is computer controlled by night, although the duty engineer will make inspections during unmanned operation.
 Engineers work in a hot, humid, noisy atmosphere.
 Communication in the engine room is therefore by hand signals and lip-reading, and good teamwork often stands in place of any communication at all.